-Daily Devotional Wednesday 17th January 2024
+Daily Bible Reading Wednesday 17th January 2024

-by William Moody
+Teaching by Rev. William Moody

 The 2 ½ tribes of Reuben, Gad and Manasseh, sent their fighting men across the River Jordan while their families remained behind in the land given to them to the east of the Jordan.
 Their fighting men had to help Israel take the Promised Land, and now is time for them to return home (v1-9).
 They had shown faithfulness in caring not just for themselves, but for the wider people of God.
 We need to maintain such a similar attitude in our lives.